Gatorade: Research and development

 The Gatorade Sports Science Institute (GSSI), a research facility operated in Barrington, Illinois, has been featured in a number of the company's commercials.
-Established in 1985, this organization consists of scientists studying the correlation and effects of exercise, environmental variables, and nutrition on the human body.
-According to Darren Rovell, "GSSI was created at a time when there was a lot of scientific controversy, since there wasn't much public evidence that Gatorade actually worked...GSSI was also created to be part of Gatorade’s powerful marketing arm."
+Established in 1985 and closed in 2022, this organization consisted of scientists studying the correlation and effects of exercise, environmental variables, and nutrition on the human body.
+According to Darren Rovell, "GSSI was created at a time when there was a lot of scientific controversy, since there wasn't much public evidence that Gatorade actually worked...GSSI was also created to be part of Gatorade's powerful marketing arm."

-It regularly conducts testing and research on how hydration and nutrition affect athletic performance.
+It regularly conducted testing and research on how hydration and nutrition affect athletic performance.
 Professional athletes such as Eli Manning as well as collegiate and amateur athletes have been involved in fitness testing programs at the GSSI, which in part have led to innovations in new Gatorade formula variations and product lines.

 In 2001, the GSSI observed that professional race car drivers were not maintaining adequate levels of hydration during races, attributable to the nature of drivers enduring multiple-hour races in high temperatures.
 As a result, it developed a product called the "Gatorade In-Car Drinking System", which has since been implemented in the vehicles of many professional race car drivers.

-In addition to the Gatorade Sports Science Institute, Gatorade sponsors external health and fitness research.
+In addition to the former Gatorade Sports Science Institute, Gatorade sponsors external health and fitness research.
 In 1992, Gatorade paid the American College of Sports Medicine (ACSM) $250,000.
 A year later, Gatorade and the American College of Sports Medicine held a roundtable meeting on "exercise and fluid replacement".
 The ACSM published the meeting's results in 1996, advising athletes to drink "at a rate sufficient to replace all the water lost through sweating" or "the maximal amount that can be tolerated".
 Gatorade continues to sponsor the American College of Sports Medicine, though the exact amount it pays is not public.